wildfish/gabbi-hypothesis-demo/gabbi-hypothesis.md

 Conclusion
 ==========

-We have seen how to combine hypothesis and gabbi to create tests for our API that are both readable and have high coverage by delegating the value selection.
+We have seen how to combine Hypothesis and Gabbi to create tests for our API that are both readable and have high coverage by delegating the value selection.
 We have also seen how using these methods we can check and improve the assumptions we have made about our API.
 Finally, property based tesing can be used to help keep test faith for older versions of you API.